Chronology of the ancient Near East: Eponym (limmu) lists

+difficult to firmly place limmu.
+There is now an Assyrian Revised Eponym List which attempts to resolve some of these issues.

 Trade, diplomatic, and disbursement records

 As often in archaeology, everyday records give the best picture of a civilization.
 Cuneiform tablets were constantly moving around the ancient Near East, offering alliances (sometimes including daughters for marriage), threatening war, recording shipments of mundane supplies, or settling accounts receivable.
-Most were tossed away after use as one today would discard unwanted receipts, but fortunately for us, clay tablets are durable enough to survive even when used as material for wall filler in new construction.
+Most were tossed away after use as today unwanted receipts are discarded, but clay tablets are durable enough to survive in arid climates even when used as material for wall filler in new construction.